 The bigger picture in a partnership between Penn National and Rush Street would cover legal sports betting in three more states making their way through the legislative process.

-With New York hopefully on board in 2021, expansion into Ohio, Maryland and Missouri would be next on the list if these states follow suit.
+With New York hopefully on board in 2021, expansion into Ohio sportsbooks, Maryland sportsbooks, and Missouri sportsbooks would be next on the list if these states follow suit.
 New York, and more importantly New York City, offers the most potential as the next big online sports betting market.

 Penn National Gaming’s equity stake in Barstool Sports has already paid huge dividends through last year’s launch of the Barstool Sportsbook mobile betting app.
 In markets where available, this app has been posting some impressive numbers in both monthly handle and revenue.